Siege of Mariupol: Regional theatre bombing

-On 16 March, the Donetsk Regional Drama Theatre of the city was struck and largely destroyed by an airstrike.
+On 16 March, the Donetsk Academic Regional Drama Theatre of the city was struck and largely destroyed by an airstrike.
 The Mariupol City Council accused Russia of targeting the drama theatre, where at least hundreds of civilians had been sheltering.
 Human Rights Watch stated that the theatre was sheltering at least 500 civilians.
 Serhiy Taruta, the former governor of Donetsk Oblast, stated that 1,300 were sheltering inside.

 A satellite image taken by Maxar Technologies on 14 March showed that the Russian word for "children" was written in large white letters on the pavement in both the front and the back of the theatre, which would make it clear that civilians were sheltering inside.
 Ukrainian Minister of Foreign Affairs Dmytro Kuleba claimed that Russia "could not have not known this was a civilian shelter".
 According to the Verkhovna Rada, it was impossible to start rescue operations at the theatre due to the ongoing shelling.
 The city council also stated that access to the shelter in the theatre was blocked by debris.
 The Russian Defense Ministry denied attacking the building and accused the Azov Regiment of blowing it up.

 The bomb shelter in the basement, where people had been sheltering, however, was able to resist the attack according to Taruta.
 Survivors began emerging from the remains of the theatre on 17 March.
 More than 130 civilians had been rescued from the basement as of 18 March, according to Ukrainian officials, and rescuers had yet to find any fatalities.
 The city council stated that no one had died according to initial information, but one person was gravely wounded.

 The Associated Press reported that 600 civilians were killed during the airstrike, double the official number given by the Ukrainian government.